Please backport r53816, r53817

 also do you see any potential breakages coming from this backport?

-Updated by Obfuscoder (Kai Lehmann) over 2 years ago
+Updated by Obfuscoder (Kai Lehmann) almost 3 years ago

 I do not consider this a feature change but a bug fix.
 According to wget specification of the no_proxy environment variable, leading dots are supposed to be supported.
 I would even argue that using leading dots in the no_proxy list is the de facto standard way to specify domain parts.
 Our build infrastructure is failing due to this issue as our admins insist on setting the no_proxy environment variable like it is defined by wget documentation.